testit-tms/api-client-python/docs/AutoTestsApi.md

 # Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 # configuration.api_key_prefix['PrivateToken'] = 'Bearer'

-# Configure API key authorization: Identity.Application
+# Configure API key authorization: Cookies
-configuration.api_key['Identity.Application'] = 'YOUR_API_KEY'
+configuration.api_key['Cookies'] = 'YOUR_API_KEY'

 # Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-# configuration.api_key_prefix['Identity.Application'] = 'Bearer'
+# configuration.api_key_prefix['Cookies'] = 'Bearer'

 # Enter a context with an instance of the API client
 with testit_api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = auto_tests_api.AutoTestsApi(api_client)
     id = "id_example" # str | Specifies the autotest entity ID.
 You can copy it from the address bar in your web browser or use autotest GUID. is_deleted = True # bool | Specifies that a test is deleted or still relevant. (optional) is_work_item_deleted = False # bool | OBSOLETE: Use `isDeleted` instead (optional) if omitted the server will use the default value of False